preactjs/preact-cli/README.md

   --dest      Directory or filename where firebase.json should be written
-              (used for --server config)                                      [string]  [default: -] --port, -p  Port to start a server on.                                      [string]  [default: PORT || 8080]
+              (used for --server config)                                      [string]  [default: -] --port, -p  Port to start a server on.                                      [string]  [default: PORT || 8080] --host,     Hostname to start a server on                                   [string]  [default: "localhost"]
 ```

 #### preact list